 Meher Baba Departs As the Sun Sets

-He asked Agnes to drive him back the longer coast route and often mentioned on the way that he thoroughly enjoyed the sparkling blue Pacific Ocean.
+He asked Agnes to drive him back by the longer coast route on Highway 1 through Malibu.
+He mentioned along the way that He thoroughly enjoyed the view of the sparkling blue Pacific Ocean.

 Bhau Kalchuri, Lord Meher, The Biography of the Avatar of the Age, Meher Baba, Online Edition, pp. 4064-4065, accessed July 26, 2017. (c) Avatar Meher Baba Perpetual Public Charitable Trust.